nix-community/nixvim/CONTRIBUTING.md

 Most of nixvim is dedicated to wrapping neovim plugins such that we can configure them in Nix.
 To add a new plugin you need to do the following.

-1. Add a file in the correct sub-directory of [plugins](plugins).
-This depends on your exact plugin.
+1. Add a file in the correct sub-directory of [`plugins`](plugins).
+  - Most plugins should be added to [`plugins/by-name/<name>`](plugins/by-name).
+    Plugins in `by-name` are automatically imported 🚀
+  - Occasionally, you may wish to add a plugin to a directory outside of `by-name`, such as [`plugins/colorschemes`](plugins/colorschemes).
+    If so, you will also need to add your plugin to [`plugins/default.nix`](plugins/default.nix) to ensure it gets imported.
+    Note: the imports list is sorted and grouped.
+In vim, you can usually use `V` (visual-line mode) with the `:sort` command to achieve the desired result.

-The vast majority of plugins fall into one of those two categories:
+2. The vast majority of plugins fall into one of those two categories:
 - _vim plugins_: They are configured through **global variables** (`g:plugin_foo_option` in vimscript and `vim.g.plugin_foo_option` in lua).\
   For those, you should use the `lib.nixvim.vim-plugin.mkVimPlugin`.\
   -> See [this plugin](plugins/utils/direnv.nix) for an example.